 ACCESSIBILITY

-EADF aims to be an inclusive festival and open to participants at all levels, ages and abilities.
-Gravity & Levity have a history of working with D/deaf and disabled artists and have developed an inclusive approach to teaching that enables each participant to chart their own journey through the training.
+EADF aims to be a welcoming festival, open to participants at all levels of experience, ages, and the Disability community.
+Gravity & Levity have a history of working with D/deaf and disabled artists and have developed a welcoming approach to teaching that enables each participant to chart their own journey through the training.

 ACCESS VIDEO AND WAYFINDING GUIDE

-We understand that attending any new event can be daunting so together with Digital Culture Network we have put together a short filmed guide explaining, where the EADF will take place, how to get here and to give you some insight as to what to expect when you arrive.
-Available soon.
+We understand that attending any new event can be daunting so together with Digital Culture Network we have put together a short filmed guide explaining, where the EADF will take place, how to get to the Worthing Pavilion and to give you some information as to what to expect when you arrive, in the video at the top of this web page.

 ACCESS ACCOMMODATIONS